justmeksunlimited/justmeksunlimited.github.io/_posts/2024-06-27-configure-initial-router.md

 tag: [cisco, router, router-configuration, ipv4-address, subnet-mask]
 ---

-This Cisco Packet Tracer lab is a property of the Cisco Networking Academy, [Skills for all with Cisco](https://skillsforall.com/ "Skills for all with Cisco").
-This article seeks to bring solutions by displaying images and providing answers to the questions -in the lab for better understanding.
+> This Cisco Packet Tracer lab is a property of the Cisco Networking Academy, [Skills for all with Cisco](https://skillsforall.com/ "Skills for all with Cisco").
+This article seeks to bring solutions by displaying images and providing answers to the questions in the lab for better understanding.
+> {: .prompt-info }

 > Click the [Cisco Packet tracer file](https://skillsforall.com/content/ndic/1.0/courses/content/m11/en-US/assets/11.2.4-packet-tracer-configure-initial-router-settings.pka "Cisco Packet tracer file") to get the lab file to follow up with the solution.
+> {: .prompt-tip }

 ### Objectives